Vacuum conveying enables hygienic transfer of materials, even on long and twisting routes

 Here an example of a typical pneumatic system designed by Gimat.
 A pneumatic conveyor system in the dilute phase empties the big bags.
 A cyclone separator is integrated in the vertical ribbon mixer.
 The content of the mixer is then transferred into a container holding the same blend of materials.
 To prevent the separation of the previously obtained product mix, a flexible screw conveyor is used to transport the blend.

-In lean phase pneumatic conveying, the material to be transported is suspended in the airstream and the ratio of material to air is low, meaning that the material is conveyed in a dilute phase.
-Lean phase pneumatic conveying systems can be further categorized into two main types based on their operating principle: pressure conveying and vacuum conveying.
+In lean phase pneumatic conveying, the material to be conveyed is suspended in the airstream and the ratio of material to air is low (up to 5 kg product / kg air), meaning that the material is conveyed in a dilute phase.

 The main factors we need to analyse to design a pneumatic conveying system for you are: